waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Starter Pokémon: Cyndaquil (Fire), Totodile (Water), Chikorita (Grass).
 Cyndaquil chosen.
 Nickname: Calcifer.
 - Tool Usage: Verify input schemas and handle input dictionaries explicitly to avoid KeyErrors.
 - Exploration: Check building corners and behind counters for unseen tiles.
+- Scripted Events: Some NPCs may move the player during dialogue.
+Treat the move as a completed interaction unless new dialogue is triggered.